mascarenhaswanja/practice/README.md

 # Example Repository

-This is a sample repo - Udemy
+This is a repository to create examples and practices